Billing and Payment Policy

 No future charges may be added to this payment plan, as it is not intended to be a revolving charge account.
 Until this initial payment agreement is paid in full, all future visit costs will be due in full at the time of service.

-If at any point you are unable to keep this payment agreement, and fail to notify Albert S. Callie, MD, PC, your account will be sent to a collection agency, and the above policy will apply.
+If at any point you are unable to keep this payment agreement, and fail to notify Callie Pediatrics our account will be sent to a collection agency, and the above policy will apply.